len-sla/other/README.md

 ## 5.  [data science  with docker](aa.jpg)
 To extend cpabilities of docker container is sometimes required update some internal packages or install something neww.
 That was the case this time.
+There was need to add ffmpeg inside as getting information about the media files through ffprobe was not easy.
+Steps e

 ## Technologies